 When you run raids as a member of your chosen faction, everything you enter with goes on the line.
 If you choose to go in as a friendly Scav though, you essentially get an opportunity to escape with free gear.
-You see, in Escape From Tarkov, Scavs are essentially the AI that terrorise you when you play as PMCs, but you have the chance to utilise them every once in a while for raids.
+You see, in Escape From Tarkov, Scavs are essentially the AI that terrorize you when you play as PMCs, but in this mode, you have the chance to run with the Russians.

-When you play as a Scav, you’ll be pushed into an ongoing raid with random gear, but you won’t be attacked by other Scavs unless you engage them.
-You still have to watch out for players, but if you can escape, you’ll have made a cushty profit while buffing your arsenal.
+When you play as a Scav, you’ll be pushed into an ongoing raid at a random time with random gear, but you won’t be attacked by other Scavs – unless you engage them.
+You still have to watch out for players, but if you can escape, you’ll have made a cushy profit while buffing your arsenal.

 Insure your gear